• Home

 This post may contain affiliate links.
 Please read the Disclosure Policy.

-And I’ve been paying attention.
-Because while I’m over here juggling teenagers, trying to remember if I switched the laundry (I didn’t), and negotiating with my husband about loading the dishwasher correctly (it’s not that hard), they are living in this calm, confident, slightly smug-in-a-good-way stage of life that honestly looks… amazing.
+I have been paying attention, and skills like juggling teenagers, settling internal debates about laundry cycles (I did not switch it), and negotiating with my husband about how to load the dishwasher (it’s really not that difficult), will have to wait because they are enjoying a calm, confident, slightly smug-in-a-good-way stage of life that honestly looks… amazing.

 1. You Care Way Less About What People Think

-And from what I’ve seen, it’s not that they don’t care at all—it’s just that they care about the right things now.
-Their energy isn’t wasted on random people’s thoughts.
-It’s focused on what actually matters, and honestly, that kind of freedom looks incredible.
+From what I can tell, it's not that they don't care, but that they care about the right things now.
+Instead of wasting their time on random people’s opinions, they focus on more important things, and that kind of freedom is great.

 2. Your Circle Gets Smaller (and Way Better)

-They both laughed when we talked about this one.
-The big social circles?
-Gone.
-The pressure to keep up with everyone?
-Also gone.
-What’s left are the friendships that are real, easy, and actually enjoyable.
+Both of them laughed when we discussed this one.
+The large social circles?
+Disappeared.
+The need to keep up with everyone?
+Also disappeared.
+What remains are friendships that are genuine, simple, and fun.

 3. You Stop Apologizing for Existing